gntoulaveris/face-emotion-recognition/README.md

 # face-emotion-recognition

 # Overview
 This project involved the recognition of face emotions taken from real time image footage from the user's camera.
-The Keras library was utilized.
+The Keras library was utilized and the model was built in Google Colab.
 The deployed model allows the user to capture an image from his camera, detects the user's face using haarcascade and assigns to it the appropriate emotion.
 The model is able to detect with good accuracy between the following emotions: ’anger’, ’disgust’, ’fear’, ’happiness’, ’sadness’, ’surprise’ and ’neutral’.

 # Training data
 The training dataset was derived from Kaggle: https://www.kaggle.com/code/gauravsharma99/facial-emotion-recognition/data